Aiden01/Arlia/README.md

  - Has a more **advanced object oriented definition** (= closer to the original) than most current OO languages.

-One of the particularity of this language is simply the whole that it is.
+One of the particularity of this language is simply **the whole that it is**.
 You are master to choose how to program, the language bends to all your desires.
-You want to do pure functional programming for the study of mathematical algorithms?
-Or use a purely object-oriented environment (very close to the original definition)?
-Or you just want to create a stable, but simply robust program?
+You want to do **pure functional programming** for the study of mathematical algorithms?
+Or use a **purely object-oriented environment** (very close to the original definition)?
+Or you just want to create a **stable, but simply robust program**?
 Arlia allows all this.
-Better yet, these different paradigms are in perfect symbiosis, and you can make the most of what they offer to design a powerful program, simply and efficiently.
+Better yet, **these different paradigms are in perfect symbiosis**, and you can make the most of what they offer to design a powerful program, simply and efficiently.
 Indeed, one of Arlia's goals is to propose an optimal development approach via these paradigms while remaining intuitive, and simple.

 ### Standard libraries